 The BBC may consider buying programmes as acquisitions rather than making them.
-Find contacts in BBC Programme Acquisitions.

 Please bear in mind that Factual commission singles and series of universal appeal to a broad-based UK audience so the majority of commissions are domestic ideas.
 The BBC is happy to receive proposals from independent companies abroad provided they meet the criteria of mass appeal within the UK.
 There are very limited slots for acquisitions and again the priorities are domestic films with a broad universal appeal.